Frost Death Knight DPS Spec, Builds, and Talents — Shadowlands 9.2.5

-- Chill Streak deals up to 3% of the target's total health in Frost damage and reduces their movement speed by 70% for 4 seconds.
+- Chill Streak deals Frost damage and reduces their movement speed by 70% for 4 seconds.
 It has a 45-second cooldown.
 Chill Streak bounces up to 9 times between nearby targets.
 This talent serves as another DPS cooldown in your rotation; it has a 40-yard range, making it a good choice for quickly pulling multiple mobs.

 - Dark Simulacrum places a dark ward on the target for 12 seconds; when the target spends Mana on a spell, you gain a duplicate of that spell.
-This ability has a 25-second cooldown and costs 20 Runic Power.
-It can be used to steal a very strong spell such as Ice Block that can turn the tides of a fight.
+This ability has a 20-second cooldown and costs 20 Runic Power.
+It can be used to steal a very strong spell that can turn the tides of a fight.

 - Cadaverous Pallor is a passive that has a 20% activation chance when you are hit by a spell; when this activates, the damage of that spell is completely absorbed and converted into a disease on yourself dealing Nature damage over time.
 It allows you the manage and survive through bigger magical hits by acting as a psuedo stagger effect.

 Necrotic Aura and Chill Streak are good choices in PvE situations due to them adding to your damage output.
 Deathchill, Delirium, Heartstop Aura, Dead of Winter, Cadaverous Pallor, and Dark Simulacrum, have more of a place in PvP as opposed to open world PvE content, as they are tough to use on NPCs.
 Dome of Ancient Shadow can be used well in both PvP and PvE situations.